cogdog/splotlab/guides/wordpress.md

 You will first need to create a new empty Hello World WordPress site.

-## Install the Parent theme
+## Start With the Parent theme
 Each WordPress SPLOT requires a different "parent" theme that provides the basic structure and presentation for your SPLOT.
 For example,  TRU Collector requires the Fukasawa theme and SPLOTbox requires one called Garfunkel (full detail are provided in each SPLOT's installation instructions).

 Install the specified parent theme within the Wordpress Dashboard under **Appearance** -- **Themes** searching on the theme name.
 You do not need to activate it, the parent theme merely needs to be present.

 Each SPLOT theme is a "child" that adds extra functionality and formatting to provide the SPLOT capability.
 Next are two ways to install a SPLOT theme.

 ## Manual Installation

-![Automobile stick shift with gear 4 replaced by "install" and gear 5 replaced by "update"](splot-shift.jpg "") *SPLOT stick shift by Alan Levine based on [Stick Shift [Transportation]](https://flickr.com/photos/trustypics/42866781801) flickr image by [trustypics](https://flickr.com/people/trustypics) shared under a [Creative Commons (BY-NC) license](https://creativecommons.org/licenses/by-nc/2.0/) modified by inserting SPLOT logo and cropping, shared here CC BY-NC*
+![Automobile stick shift with gear 4 replaced by "install" and gear 5 replaced by "update"](splot-shift.jpg "")

+*SPLOT stick shift by Alan Levine based on [Stick Shift [Transportation]](https://flickr.com/photos/trustypics/42866781801) flickr image by [trustypics](https://flickr.com/people/trustypics) shared under a [Creative Commons (BY-NC) license](https://creativecommons.org/licenses/by-nc/2.0/) modified by inserting SPLOT logo and cropping, shared here CC BY-NC*